-These two inefficiencies help explain the within-market price misalignment we catalog in this paper.
+These inefficiencies help explain the withinexchange price misalignment we catalog in this paper.
 First, since users are unable to accurately work in related markets concurrently, they triage contracts that are more secondary, whether they occur later or have less real-time information at that point in time.
-Much of the price misalignments described above occurs during times of rapid information, like the hours after the polls closed in a primary, as shown in Figures 3 and 5; the misalignments happen because focus is temporary dropped on secondary or tertiary related contracts.
+Much of the price misalignments described above occur during times of rapid information, for example the hours after the polls closed in a primary, as shown in Fig. 3 and 5; the misalignments happen because traders temporarily drop their focus on secondary or tertiary related contracts.
 Second, traders focus on the bid pricing, more than the ask pricing, because it is harder to think in terms of sales price.
-Thus, the average of the bid/ask may not be the most efficient price in all contracts and if the ask is moving a little more arbitrarily the midpoint will show inefficient volatility.
-These two inefficiencies help explain the volatility and occasionally suspect relationships between conditional contracts shown in Figure 7.
+Thus, the midpoint of the bid/ask may not be the most accurate summary estimate of the price.
+Moreover, if the ask is moving somewhat arbitrarily, the midpoint will show volatility.
+The inefficiencies help explain the volatility and occasionally suspect relationships between conditional contracts shown in Fig. 7.